grinnell-cs/csc151-dh/_eboards/eboard37-2.md

 ### Administrative questions

+Will we get second redos on MP4 and MP3?

+> I hope so.

+Will we get another grade report before the SoLA?

+> Yes.

 Will we get redos on MP5 and 6?

 > Yes.
 They will be graded moderately quickly, giving you a chance